auraphp/Aura.Marshal/README.md

 Aura Marshal recognizes four kinds of relationships between types:

-- `has_one`: A one-to-one relationship where the native record is the owner of one foreign record.
+- `has_one`: A one-to-one relationship where the native entity is the owner of one foreign entity.

-- `belongs_to`: A many-to-one relationship where the native record is owned by one foreign record.
-(The foreign record might be the owner of many other records.)
+- `belongs_to`: A many-to-one relationship where the native entity is owned by one foreign entity.
+(The foreign entity might be the owner of many other entities.)

-- `has_many`: A one-to-many relationship where the native record is the owner of many foreign records.
+- `has_many`: A one-to-many relationship where the native entity is the owner of many foreign entities.

-- `has_many_through`: A many-to-many relationship where each native record is linked to many foreign records; at the same time, each foreign record is linked to many native records.
-This kind of relationship requires an association mapping type through which the native and foreign records are linked to each other.
+- `has_many_through`: A many-to-many relationship where each native entity is linked to many foreign entities; at the same time, each foreign entity is linked to many native entities.
+This kind of relationship requires an association mapping type through which the native and foreign entities are linked to each other.

 Let's add the simpler relationships to our `Manager` using the `setRelation()`